facebookresearch/RAM/projects/rllm/README.md

 We show that **RLLM** can serve as a single, unified post-training recipe, enabling the policy model to excel across easy-to-verify, hard-to-verify, and non-verifiable tasks.

-We show that on-policy training of the LM-as-RM outperforms both prompted LMs-as-RMs (including a larger GPT-OSS-120B) and off-policy trained ones.
+Further, we show that on-policy training of the LM-as-RM outperforms both prompted LMs-as-RMs (including a larger GPT-OSS-120B) and off-policy trained ones.
 Finally, through extensive analyses across a wide range of policy–reward LM pairings -- varying in model size, capability, and training data (easy- vs. hard-to-verify, reference-free vs. reference-based tasks) -- we identify the key ingredients for effective post-training with Language Models as Reward Models.

 ## How does it work?